Play Live Radio

 WAER News

-Ahsas Sadhu is a freshman at SUNY ESF.
-He was missing class to stand with the crowd in the cold.
+Ahsas Sidhu, a freshman at SUNY ESF, for one, was one of the protesters at the rally, he was missing class to stand with the crowd in freezing temperatures.

 “I am a Punjabi American, I was born here," Sadhu said.
 "But you know, I've seen firsthand what ICE has done to my family and my people.
 And it's not right.”